ordinators/ordinator/README.md

 **Ordinator** is a CLI tool written in Rust for managing macOS dotfiles, system settings, and secrets, allowing users to replicate their environment across machines in a secure, repeatable, and non-interactive way.

+> **You've spent a lot of time customizing your setup—don't do it twice!** Ordinator helps you capture, version, and replicate your carefully crafted environment across any machine in minutes.

 ## Features

 - **Profile-based dotfiles management** - Organize your dotfiles by environment (work, personal, laptop)
-- **Profile-specific file storage** - Each profile has its own directory for file storage, preventing conflicts
-- **Interactive profile selection** - Choose which profile to add files to with a simple prompt
-- **Enhanced error handling** - Colorized output and clear guidance for resolving conflicts
+- **Secure secrets workflow** - Encrypt sensitive files with automatic plaintext prevention
+- **Intuitive command structure** - `watch` to start tracking, `add` to update, `unwatch` to stop tracking
+- **Homebrew package management** - Track and install packages per profile
+- **Git integration** - Seamless commit, push, and sync operations
 - **Automatic secrets scanning** - Detects potential plaintext secrets in tracked files
-- **SOPS and age integration** - Encrypt sensitive files with industry-standard tools
-- **Homebrew package management** - Track and install packages per profile
 - **Bootstrap script generation** - Create setup scripts for new environments
-- **Git integration** - Seamless commit, push, and sync operations
-- **Auto-generated README** - Professional documentation with installation instructions
+- ...and more!

 ## Quick Start